Van Ruyten 58TV 32V-230V 200W Inverter

 New capacitors installed.

-Experience has taught me that the choice of buffer capacitance is not always as good as it should be in the case of DC-AC inverters, so before simply replacing the 0.56uF secondary buffer with the same, I checked the waveform.
+Experience has taught me that the choice of timing capacitance is not always as good as it should be in the case of DC-AC inverters, so before simply replacing the 0.56uF secondary capacitor with the same, I checked the waveform.

 Unreliable leaky paper capacitors and a blown fuse were replaced.

 No load waveform.
-The short slope indicates excess buffer capacitance.
+The short slope indicates excess timing capacitance.

 As mentioned in the other DC-AC inverter articles on this site, buffer (timing) capacitance for a general purpose inverter is difficult to choose, and usually ends up being a compromise.
 The problem is that the load may be capacitive, resistive, inductive, or only draw current at the voltage peaks.
 This variation in load affects how the timing capacitance works, which subsequently determines the timing of current flow vs. when the vibrator contacts close and open.
 And, this ultimately determines vibrator life.